education.vic.gov.au

 • finalise any outstanding discussion of the school’s performance against the past SSP and other significant outcomes or findings

-• agree on the FISO 2.0 continua of practice ratings for each core element
+• agree on the FISO 2.0 continua of practice ratings for each outcome and core element

-• agree on next steps, and collaboratively develop the key directions for the new SSP, which articulate the most appropriate goals, targets and key improvement strategies.
+• agree on next steps, and collaboratively develop the key directions for the new SSP, which articulate the most appropriate goals, targets and key improvement strategies, and support the school to plan for implementation of department priorities.

 For further advice, refer to the Developing key directions for the next School Strategic Plan guidance chapter.

-A printable handout version of this new guidance is available on the Resources tab.
+A printable handout version of this guidance is available on the Resources tab.

-On the final day of the school review, the school review panel collaboratively develops the key directions for the new School Strategic Plan (SSP).
-The SSP ensures that the school’s strategic direction to improve student outcomes over the next 4 years is identified and expressed through the development of goals, targets and key improvement strategies (KIS) based on the evidence gathered throughout the review process.
+On the final day of the school review, the school review panel draws on the insights gathered throughout the review to collaboratively develop the proposed key directions for the new School Strategic Plan (SSP), comprising the goals, targets and key improvement strategies (KIS) to improve student outcomes over the next 4 years.

 The key directions for the next SSP are recorded in the final section of the school review report.
-Once the report has been finalised, the department will populate the key directions from the report to the school’s draft School Strategic Plan on SPOT.
+Once the report has been finalised, the department will populate the key directions from the report to the school’s draft SSP on Strategic Portal Online Tool (SPOT).

-For support and advice relating to the key directions for the next SSP, please refer to the School Strategic Plan policy in PAL or contact the School Planning and Annual Reporting Unit: Improvement.Support@education.vic.gov.au
+For support and advice relating to the key directions for the next SSP, please refer to the School Strategic Plan policy in PAL or contact the School Planning and Annual Reporting Unit at SchoolPlanning@education.vic.gov.au

 Figure 1: Goals, targets and key improvement strategies align to FISO 2.0